 If you are currently enrolled at Sac State, please schedule an advising appointment by using the link below.

 If you are not enrolled at Sac State, please direct all questions or schedule a Zoom Conference Session by contacting us at email@example.com

-The SAGE Center's new location is now in Calaveras Hall (CLV) 138 and will be operating both virtually and in-person.
+The SAGE Center is located in Calaveras Hall (CLV) 138 and will be operating both virtually and in-person through August 19.